SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ### Challenge Reply

-* Request is dispatched by the SelfKey Identity Wallet to verify ownership of an Ethereum private key.
+* Request is dispatched by the SelfKey Identity Wallet to verify ownership of the did authentication private key.
-* Payload is ECDA signature for the provided nonce.
+* Payload is ECDA signature value for the provided nonce and key identifier.
 There are five types of responses:
 * 1) Success, 2) Error - Bad Request, 3) Error - Not Authorized, 4) Error - Forbidden, and 5) Error - Bad Payload.
 * Hardware Wallets: For users with Trezor or Ledger, they will have to manually confirm on devices for ECDA signatures.